Exabyte-io/icet/doc/userguide/source/advanced/sqs_generation.rst

 ------------------------------------------

 It is possible to generate SQS also for systems with sublattices.
-In the below example, an SQS is generated for a system with two sublattices; one FCC sublattice on which Au, Cu, and Pd are allowed, and another FCC sublattice on which H and vacancies (V) are allowed.
+In the below example, a SQS is generated for a system with two sublattices; one FCC sublattice on which Au, Cu, and Pd are allowed, and another FCC sublattice on which H and vacancies (V) are allowed.
 Note that target concentrations are specified with respect to *all* atoms, which means that the concentrations